ikekou/orca-touchdesigner-pilot-tox/README.md

 Orca == (UDP, port:49169) ==> TouchDesigner == (UDP, port:49161) ==> Pilot
 ```

+## Value mapping

+### Channel
+Divide into individual CHOP operators.

+### Octave
+Receive values from "0" to "8" and map from "0" to "1".

+### Note
+Map the values of "A" to "Z" to receive "0" to "1".
+The lowest note is "C" and the highest note is "z".
+Sounds of the same pitch are mapped to the same value, depending on the scale.
+For example, "A" and "H" are the same, and "e" and "F" are the same.

+### Velocity
+Receives values from 0 to f and maps them from 0 to 1.

+### Length
+Receives values from 0 to f and maps them from 0 to 1.

 ## I think there is another better way.

 I'm sure Orca has an easier way, but I didn't know.
 Please let me know if you know.